 Video created by Michael Eggert and commissioned by the Ohio Lottery for its Inspired Stories program.

-Angel’s Rest Animal Sanctuary (ARAS) was founded by Perla and Michael Kinne in 2009.
+Angel’s Rest Animal Society (ARAS) was founded by Perla and Michael Kinne in 2009.
 Longtime animal lovers, Perla and Michael discovered an affinity for homeless pets, most notably older, less adoptable animals.
 Over several years, they adopted three retired greyhounds, as well as five cats.
 Additionally, they cared for a special boxer who suffered from dilated cardiomyopathy (DCM).
 They soon identified this as their life’s work and set out to create a one-of-a-kind retirement home and hospice for unwanted animals.